 About the CDCP

-The Canadian Dental Care Plan (CDCP) is a federal government program intended to reduce financial barriers to oral health care Canadians without a dental plan.
+The Canadian Dental Care Plan (CDCP) is a federal government program intended to reduce financial barriers to oral health care for Canadians without a dental plan.
 The program will provide a dental care subsidy for Canadian residents who do not have dental benefits and have an adjusted household income of less than $90,000 a year.

 If you or someone you care for is eligible for the CDCP, here is what you should know before you book your next dental appointment.